Choosing the Right Staking Tool: A Features Comparison

 Customer Service

-The crypto market has promoted decentralization, having no intermediaries and central authority governing processes.
+The crypto market has promoted decentralization, with no intermediaries or central authority governing processes.
 Instead, smart contracts (self-executing code) run operations.
-However, this poses a challenge when it comes to troubleshooting.
-A VM provider possesses dedicated customer service teams.
-Users can email the platform for assistance.
+However, this poses a challenge for troubleshooting.

 Safety & Security

 Professional VMs service retail users and institutional clients such as cryptocurrency exchanges.
 As such, they’re subject to strict security audits and standards.
-For example, Allnodes works with major enterprise clients like OKX and Crypto.com.
-The former possesses top-notch security.

 Cloud Hosting Services

-• Amazon Web Service Marketplace - called Launchnodes, AWS guarantees 100% uptime for this service for the Ethereum client.
+- Amazon Web Service Marketplace: called Launchnodes, AWS guarantees 100% uptime for this service for the Ethereum client.
 The product is perfect for solo stakers who want to run a validator node.
 Pricing is quite friendly at $240 per year.

 Cloud Hosting Benefits

-Cloud hosting brings a wide range of benefits.
-No wonder that ~ 50% of all nodes operate through a cloud hosting service.
 Here’s a short list of what cloud hosting can do for stakers:

 Affordability